Share this Post

 Depart Bangkok very early and fly to Paro, Bhutan.
 (Get a window seat on the left!
 The views of the Himalayas are fantastic).
 Your Crooked Trails guide will greet you upon your arrival at the Paro airport (7,590ft).
 We will head to our hotel and get checked in, shower and relax for a bit, followed by a traditional Bhutanese lunch in town.
 En route you will get an impressive view of one of the most famous dzongs (Paro Rinchen Pung Dzong) in the kingdom.
 (Dzong means “fortress” in the national language).

 After an introduction to the program we will drive through town and up the valley to visit the National Museum, now housed in a new location next to the ancient watch tower, which visually introduces Bhutan’s history and culture.
 The museum provides a good introduction to Kingdom’s rich culture and heritage.
-The watch tower suffered partial damage from the earthquake in September 2011 and remains closed while undergoing renovation; it is scheduled to be opened by end of 2017.

 Drive down to the dzong; here we can stretch our legs and take a light hike down to Pa Chu River crossing the traditional cantilever bridge (getting our lungs used to altitude).
 Due to jet lag everyone will want to call it an early night and we will retire to the hotel early in the evening for dinner and a good night’s sleep.